Not long to go now for the Hour of Code 2017 (December 4th – 10th) and we can’t wait to see how many pupils and schools participate around the world.

 Check out my other blog posts for teaching tips and advice about how to manage programming physical devices with younger children.
 I cover:

-iCompute’s Computing Assessment Tests and Tasks – designed to complement our comprehensive Primary Computing Schemes of Work and existing assessment toolkit – will be out soon.
+iCompute’s Computing Assessment Tests and Tasks – designed to complement our comprehensive Primary Computing Schemes of Work and existing assessment toolkit – is out now.

 Developed by our author – a computer scientist and primary computer science master teacher – the tasks and tests support schools in accurately assessing attainment, pupil progress and target setting in primary computing.

-For each iCompute unit in your chosen year group, we have produced an associated end of unit diagnostic test and an end of unit assessment project.
+For each iCompute unit for each year, we have produced an associated end of unit online diagnostic test and an end of unit assessment project.
 Diagnostic testing assists progression planning and helps identify gaps and/or misconceptions.
 The end of unit assessment projects enable teachers to check skills in computing and computational thinking.
 The provided answers and assessment guidance informs assessment judgements and can be fed into our interactive digital pupil progress trackers.